bryango/seatlib/README.md

 # seatlib
 Library seat watcher for Tsinghua

+This script only watches an area for available seats.
+It does **not** book the seat for you.

 ## install

 The only dependencies are `python>=3.9` and `PyYAML` for configurations.
 However, for cleanliness,